 Compete for two full-tuition per year Math/Science scholarships.

 $16,000 in scholarships available for STEM majors

 All mathematics courses at Carthage help students to acquire methods of logical reasoning and deduction, and to develop problem-solving skills for a wide variety of applications.
 Students choose the courses that best fit their future goals, whether they plan to attend graduate school; teach math in elementary or high school; or enter a career using problem-solving and analytical skills.
-Carthage also offers coursework in actuarial science and a 3+2 Engineering Dual Degree Program.
+Carthage also offers coursework in actuarial science, data science, and a 3+2 Engineering Dual Degree Program.

 Active Undergraduate Research Program

 Carthage mathematics students have many opportunities to work closely with faculty on significant and varied research projects, and often present their research findings at regional and national conferences.
 For example, the Summer Undergraduate Research Experience, or SURE, pairs student with faculty mentors.
 Students receive a stipend and room and board to conduct research with their mentor all summer.

 The Mathematics Department at Carthage offers students an outstanding faculty committed to teaching.
 Faculty emphasize communication skills so graduates succeed in many types of careers.
 The department also offers multiple sections of upper-level courses every year to better serve students.